StygianTheBest/StygianCore/README.md

             - Online Documentation
         - Core
           - lua_scripts
-            - LUA scripts for ELUNA
+            - LUA scripts for Eluna
     - Support
       - Docs
         - Server Documentation
       - Icons
         - For shortcuts and the like
     - Tools
       - Patch
-		  - Instructions on how to update the repack
+        - Instructions on how to apply StygianCore repack updates
       - Work
         - restore_stygiancore
           - The master restoration archive.
           - All game SQL, conf, and other updates are stored here.
-            - This is where the magic happens.
-The Codex of Ultmate Wisdom.
+          - This is where the magic happens..
+The Codex of Ultmate Wisdom!

 ## OTHER INFORMATION